ckoerber/group-theory-example-lecture/doc-src/components/embedding.md

 # Moodle integration

-Reveal.js integration can be directly embedded into Moolde via the file feature.
+Reveal.js integration can be directly embedded into Moodle via the file feature.

 ## Steps

 1. Zip the entire reveal.js presentation (including media, static, and HTML files).
-2. Create a file tool in the respective Moodle course and upload the zip.
+2. Create a file tool in the Moodle course and upload the zip.
 3. Unzip the uploaded zip folder in the Moodle tool and specify the `index.html` to be the main file.
     The link to this Moodle file resource will now display the presentation.